 Applications for formal clearance are subject to transparent statutory procedures, including requirements to submit an application form prescribed by the regulations (which is similar to the European Union’s Form CO).

 There have been no applications for formal clearance in Australia to date.
-However, the formal clearance process may be used in Australia in the future, especially where the acquirer is expecting complaints and desires greater transparency around the identity of the complainants and nature of the complaints than is currently allowed under the informal clearance procedure.
+However, the formal clearance process may be used in Australia in the future, especially if its rules are amended to be less rigid and unworkable, and where the acquirer is expecting complaints and desires greater transparency around the identity of the complainants and nature of the complaints than is currently allowed under the informal clearance procedure.

-Cartel conduct is currently a high enforcement priority for the ACCC.
+Cartel conduct remains a high enforcement priority for the ACCC.

 Parallel civil and criminal regimes